sachan-shreya10/LeanIn_Oct2021_MERN/README.md

+Web Development Milestones Submission

-Completed Milestone 1 : Calculator using html,css,js
+Completed Milestone 1 :: created a calculator using html,css and javascript